aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

 The `connect:server` subtask launches a server on port `4000`.

 The `watch` subtask rebuilds the site when a source file changes.
 The list of all watched source files must be provided in the `files` setting.
-Remember to update that setting when you add custom directories or files to your jekyll site.
+Remember to update that setting when you add custom directories or files.

 Note the use of `livereload: true` in both `watch` and `connect:server` subtasks.
 Thanks to that setting, your browser will reload automatically when one of the source files changes.